ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 This method is nice but you'd have to create another table for different entities ("comment_history", "settings_history").
 To prevent that, Enthistory creates a single "history" and a single "changes" table and records all the tracked fields there.
 It also supports many type of fields without needing to add more columns.

 ### Pre release
 Enthistory is still in early design stages and is being internally tested.
-Therefore, we haven't released it to open-source yet - but we plan to do so very soon.
+Therefore, we haven't released it to open-source yet, though we plan to do so very soon.
 If you want to play with a pre-release version of Enthistory, I wrote a simple React application with GraphQL+Enthistory to demonstrate how a tweet edit could look like.
 You can check it out [here](https://github.com/hedwigz/edit-twitter-example-app).
 Please feel free to share your feedback.

 ### Wrapping up